 Introduce Decision Tables

-Decision tables are very useful when writing test cases for complex software systems and web applications that have a lot of requirements or business rules that must be exercised by the system under test (SUT).
-It allows us to specify each combination of input values and expected actions in a structured format which makes them easy for anyone to understand without having any prior knowledge of your application.
+Decision tables are very useful when writing test cases for complex software systems and web applications with many requirements or business rules that must be exercised by the system under test (SUT).
+It allows us to specify each combination of input values and expected actions in a structured format, making them easy for anyone to understand without prior knowledge of your application.

 However, decision tables may not work well if we have too much data from one column or don’t want to maintain them after they have been created; therefore, there should be some debate before attempting out whether they are the appropriate choice for your testing needs.